SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Method

 In our work, we explore modern powerful 2D vision-language models to solve this task.
-The simplest way to incorporate them would be employing a zero-shot 2D segmentation network, like CLIPSeg~\cite{CLIPSeg}, which can directly color the mesh given its rendered views.
-But as we show next, this leads to suboptimal results since modern zero-shot 2D segmentors struggle to produce fine-grained annotations and high-quality segments, while 2D detectors could be adapted for shape segmentation with surprisingly high precision.
+The simplest way to incorporate them would be employing a zero-shot 2D segmentation network, like CLIPSeg~\cite{CLIPSeg} or LSeg~\cite{LSeg}, which can directly color the mesh given its rendered views.
+But as we show in experiments, this leads to suboptimal results since modern zero-shot 2D segmentors struggle to produce fine-grained annotations and high-quality segments, while 2D detectors could be adapted for shape segmentation with surprisingly high precision.

 In our work, we consider untextured meshes, but it is straightforward to apply the method to textured ones.

 In this way, our method relies on a zero-shot 2D object detector $\detector(\image, \prompt) = \{(\bm b_\ell, \score_\ell)\}_{\ell=1}^L$, which takes as input an RGB image $\image \in \R^{H \times W \times 3}$ of size $H \times W$ and a text prompt $\prompt$, and outputs $L \geq 0$ bounding boxes $\bbox_\ell = (x_\ell, y_\ell, h_\ell, w_\ell) \in \R^4$ with their respective probability scores $\score_\ell \in [0, 1]$.
 In our notation, each bounding box $\bbox_\ell$ is defined by its left lower corner coordinate $(x_\ell, y_\ell)$, width $w_\ell$, and height $h_\ell$.
 We choose GLIP~\cite{GLIP} as the detector model due to its state-of-the-art generalization capabilities.